 Several factors affect the cost of your Connecticut commercial auto policy, including your:

 Some industries have more risk than others.
 A contractor who carries tools and equipment to various job sites every day can expect to pay more than a lawyer who runs occasional errands.

 Your vehicle’s size and use affect your rate.
 A heavy bucket truck with an attached boom will likely have a higher premium than a small delivery van with minimal equipment.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like New Haven than a smaller city like Waterbury.
+It’s common to pay more for commercial auto coverage in a large city like New Haven than in a smaller city like Waterbury.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as floods and hurricanes are also factors.
+Areas susceptible to weather-related events, such as hurricanes and floods, are also factors.